AMDNO2022/hdrnet-pytorch-2023/README.md

 cuda 11.6

 ## description
 Since I needed to study the usability of HDRNet for my research, I developed an HDRNet-like network.
-To develop efficiency, I used 1 * 1 convolutional layers instead of pixelwisenet and 16 * 16 deconvolutional layers instead of bilateral grid upsampling.
+To develop efficiency, I used 1 * 1 convolutional layers instead of pixel-wise network and applying coefficient calculations, two 4 * 4 deconvolutional layers were used instead of bilateral grid upsampling.

 ## train

 ### dataset
+Fivek dataset image.
-Crop the Fivek dataset image and import it into the folder dataset/train.
+Import it into the folder dataset/train.

 ##### request
 Images with a resolution of more than 1024 * 1024 -> dataset/train/full -> crop/flip/rotate -> input-full

 Align with the upper left corner of Full Img -> dataset/train/gt -> crop/flip/rotate -> input-gt

+##### data augmentation
+Each image will be randomly cropped, rotated, and flipped 5 times in an epoch

 ### then
 ```sh